Ottoman music: Characteristics

 While Ottoman music does have characteristics in common with Western classical music, to which it is often compared, Ottoman music theory is largely dependent on two systems separate from that of common practice Western tradition, a system of modal melodic material called makam, and a system of rhythmic cycles called usûl.
-The theoretical basis of this "melodic material" is a tuning system that divides the octave into 53 tones or perdes, and prescribes heterophonic "pathways" of melodic development, called seyir, to create pieces.
+The theoretical basis of this "melodic material" is a tuning system that divides the octave into 53 tones, uses some of these as named perdes, and prescribes heterophonic "pathways" of melodic development, called seyir, to create pieces.
 If said melodic material is used in its "purest" form, the resulting composition is called a taksim, or a locally-rhythmic improvisational piece.
 Composed pieces, however, also utilize usûl, a complex system of meters and accents, which structure the piece.

 Ottoman music is played in ensembles similar in size to a chamber orchestra, and Çinuçen Tanrıkorur lists 18 instruments as being common in classical circles; these include the ney, tambur, violin, oud, and qanun among others, although less well-known instruments, like the yaylı tambur, rebab and mıskal, also exist.
 Despite this, instrumentation in Ottoman classical tradition shows signs of drastic change throughout the centuries.
 While certain instruments, like the qanun, ney, and the tambur, remained in use for the majority of the empire's history, others were less stable. Çeng, a type of harp, fell out of use in classical repertoire, and the oud had its scope significantly reduced.
 Some classical instruments were also replaced by folk instruments following Ottoman music's decline during the 19th century; the rebab was replaced by the folk-oriented classical kemençe (also called politiki lyra), and the oud made its return to classical repertoire.